xp4xbox/Puffader/README.md

 * Ability to send logs to any gmail account.
 * Ability to send logs via ftp
 * Ability to configure log size before sending
+* Ability to send logs at timed intervals
 * Ability to control how you want the backspace key to be outputed as.
 * Ability to stop the program via ctrl-rshift-h.
 * Ability to log special characters.